 The Qikiqtani Inuit Association (QIA) signed a memorandum of agreement in December 2009 with the Government of Nunavut and Parks Canada to begin evaluating the feasibility of a National Marine Conservation Area.

 In June 2016, Shell Oil relinquished offshore oil and gas leases totaling 8,700 square kilometres (3,400 square miles) just east of Tallurutiup Imanga, clearing the way for the federal government to expand the park boundaries according to the QIA’s recommendations to a total of 109,000 square kilometres (42,000 square miles).

-Parks Canada and QIA announced the final boundary recommendations in August 2017.
-The last step in establishing National Marine Conservation Area status is for Parks Canada and Inuit to negotiate the terms of active Inuit participation in the park’s operation and management, as required in the Nunavut Land Claims Agreement.
+Parks Canada and QIA released the final boundary recommendations in August 2017.
+Following that announcement, the only remaining step was for the partners to negotiate the terms of active Inuit participation in the park’s operation and management, as required in the Nunavut Land Claims Agreement.